Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Delete Policy

-The `delp` command removes a policy (tag) from a client's list of policies.
+The `delp` command deletes a policy (tag) from a client's list of policies.

 The Class Diagram of a Client can be [seen in the diagram above](#model-component).

 #### Implementation

-The `delp` command deletes a policy at a given index within a displayed policy list.
+The `delp` command deletes a policy from the client at the given index.
 The following sequence diagrams illustrate how this process flows through the logic component:

 <puml src="diagrams/DeletePolicySequenceDiagram.puml" width="650" />

-As seen above, the `execute` method retrieves the `Policy` at the specified index and removes
-it from the corresponding `Client` object.
+As seen above, the `execute` method retrieves the `Policy` at the specified index and deletes it from the corresponding `Client` object.
 If the index is invalid, an error is thrown.

 ### Priority feature